the-turing-way/the-turing-way/book/website/community-handbook/consistency/consistency-formatting.md

 # Formatting

 Formatting refers to how _The Turing Way_ is written, and directly affects the book's appearance and presentation.
-Proper formatting ensures that _The Turing Way_ is readable, accessible, and resembles a polished piece of work.
+Proper formatting ensures that _The Turing Way_ is readable, accessible, and resembles a modular piece of work.

 (ch-consistency-formatting-hr)=